-"Oh goodness, your teeth," Danielle gasped, and then clamped her hand over her mouth as she realized the statement was rude.
-Megan glanced down, pretending she hadn't seen anything.
+"Oh goodness, your teeth," Danielle gasped.
+Megan glanced away, pretending she hadn't seen anything.

 Sara had noticed the girl's teeth, too.
-She had seen people with long canines, but these seemed particularly long and sharp, almost animal-like.
-It didn't strike her as overly odd, though she made a mental note of it some of the other children might make comments, too.
+She had seen individuals with long canines, but these seemed particularly long and sharp, almost animal-like.
+While it didn't strike her as overly odd, she made a mental note of it as some of the other children might make comments.

 Taking her hand, Luciana let the woman lead her out of the dining hall.

 On the way to the dressing room, there were many questions Luciana was eager to ask.
 Sara was so nice, and even though she had felt scared at first, the girl was starting to relax and accept her new home; she felt safe and that opened up many feelings in her, including curiosity.
 "Sara, what is this place?"

 "This is Gale Home.
 It's a place where children like you can be cared for."

 "And loved," Sara said as they finally came to a plain white door.
 Taking out a set of keys, she unlocked it and led the girl inside.

 The dressing room was large, filled with clothing racks, storage shelves and boxes filled to the brim with a clothing in all sizes, shapes and colors.
 Sara led Luciana to the far end of the room and pointed out two rows.
 There were dresses on hangers and other items such as t-shirts and pants, shoes and underwear.